Delhi Family Courts – Mutual Consent Divorce Across All Six Complexes

 • Final decree of divorce is pronounced

-• Certified copies of the decree are issued to both spouses within a few days
+• Certified copies of the decree issued to both spouses within a few days

-A note on Delhi's caseload: Tis Hazari and Saket consistently handle the highest case volumes in Delhi.
-This affects listing timelines — a date that takes 3 weeks to come up at Dwarka may take 6–8 weeks at Tis Hazari.
+On Delhi's caseload: Tis Hazari and Saket consistently handle the highest volumes.
+A date that takes 2 weeks to come up at Dwarka may take 4 to 5 weeks at Tis Hazari.
 Complete documentation at filing, and a clean settlement with no ambiguous clauses, are the two most effective ways to avoid adjournments regardless of which court handles your case.
-If you want to understand your specific situation, start by submitting your details online.

 Mutual Divorce When 498A or Domestic Violence Cases Are Pending

-• Section 498A IPC is a non-compoundable offence — it cannot be settled privately without court approval.
-Quashing typically requires an application before the Delhi High Court once a settlement is reached
+• Section 498A IPC is non-compoundable — it cannot be settled privately without court approval.
+Quashing requires an application before the Delhi High Court once a settlement is reached

-• High Courts, including Delhi HC, have routinely quashed 498A FIRs on the basis of settlement and mutual divorce decree
+• Delhi HC has routinely quashed 498A FIRs on the basis of settlement and mutual divorce decree — this is an established and well-understood route

-• The settlement must clearly record the complainant's willingness to withdraw; this is examined at the Second Motion
+• The settlement must clearly record the complainant's willingness to cooperate with quashing; this is examined at the Second Motion

-• Timing matters — the quashing petition is usually filed after the divorce decree is obtained
+• The quashing petition is typically filed after the divorce decree is obtained, not before

 Domestic Violence Act Proceedings